 AASB acknowledges the multifaceted and generational complexities of Alaska's drug and alcohol history.
-AASB encourages our Board Members, school staff, students, parents and community members to help in overcoming our communities' affliction with alcohol and drugs.
-AASB supports efforts of schools and communities to become and remain free of alcohol and drug use through activities that: encourage the formation of sobriety groups in every Alaska community; encourage the practice of healthy lifestyles, values and activities; support existing groups working to promote sobriety; educate students on the consequences of their actions and the science of addiction; and encourage and support sober role models.
+AASB encourages our Board Members, school staff, students, parents and community members to help in overcoming our communities' affliction withthe hardships of drug and alcohol addictions-alcohol and drugs.
+AASB supports efforts of schools and communities to become and remain free of alcohol and drug use through activities that: encourage the formation of sobriety groups in\every Alaska's communitiesy; encourage the practice of healthy lifestyles, values and activities; support existing groups working to promote sobriety; educate students on the consequences of their actions and -the science of addiction; and encourage and support sober role models.
 Amended 2007, 2010, 2013, 2019